 The Hospital is not aware of any material events occurring between the end of the reporting period and when the financial statements were authorised.

 28. Impact of Standards not yet implemented

-The Hospital is assessing the impact of the new and amended Australian Accounting Standards and Interpretations not yet implemented and does not expect these to have a material impact on the Hospital's financial statements.
+The Hospital has assessed the impact of the new and amended Australian Accounting Standards and Interpretations not yet effective.